Stevens Field: History

 In 1961, rancher Johnny Stevens donated 40 acres of land, while Agapita Gomez donated a smaller parcel, that together established the original airport location.

 The first runway was a gravel strip, built as a community project (runway 4/22).
 According to local interviews, Vic Poma and other local businessmen brought in their own equipment - including tractors, bulldozers and the occasional wheelbarrow – and furnished the rock and gravel.
 That runway was eventually paved in later years following greater oversight of the airport by Archuleta County, and today it functions as an adjoined taxiway along which numerous hangars house general aviation aircraft.
 It is located in alignment with Condor Drive.

-For many years local Vic Poma, who worked at the Texaco Station provided fuel for aircraft.
+For many years local Vic Poma, who worked at the Texaco Station, provided fuel for aircraft.
 There were three hangars on the west side of the airport, as well as a hangar and small apartment belonging to M.O.
 Smith, another Pagosa Springs aviator.

 In 1975, a fixed based operator called Pagosa Springs Aviation began offering charter services, flight instructions, and fuel sales.
 The business was initially operated from M.O.
-Smith’s hangar/apartment building, until the county built a Terminal Building and leased it to Pagosa Springs Aviation, which became the FBO site in 1976.
-The FBO manager would often lend his truck to a visiting pilot who needed to go into town, while the manager’s wife fueled a visitor’s plane.
+Smith’s hangar/apartment building, until the county built a terminal building and leased it to Pagosa Springs Aviation, which became the FBO site in 1976.
+The FBO manager would often lend his truck to a visiting pilot who needed to go into town, while the manager's wife fueled a visitor's plane.

 Records of when the current primary runway was established are unclear.
 At some point in the early 1980s, the new primary runway was established and built (runway 1/19).

 In 1982, Nick Nichols purchased the property owned by M.O.
-Smith (at the southwestern end of runway 1/19) and built a large hangar and office building known as Nick’s Hangar.
-The building was later donated to the county by Mr. Nichol’s estate.
-Since that time, it has been home to various FBOs, including FlightCraft Aviation, Flight Crafton, and WindDancer Aviation, and Avjet Corporation, as well as Archuleta County’s own airport operations.
+Smith (at the southwestern end of runway 1/19) and built a large hangar and office building known as Nick's Hangar.
+The building was later donated to the county by Nichol's estate.
+It has subsequently been home to various FBOs, including FlightCraft Aviation, Flight Crafton, and WindDancer Aviation, and Avjet Corporation, as well as Archuleta County’s own airport operations.

 As the population of Archuleta County grew, the demands for aviation services increased: air ambulance services were often required; fire-fighting crews arrived and camped at Stevens Field when the need arose; and more people required convenient, fast transportation for their businesses and recreation.

 In the fall of 2005, the airport took advantage of several FAA grants to extensively improve the airport, and construction occurred through 2006.
 The result is that the county’s original terminal building was abandoned, the primary runway was significantly improved, a new midfield terminal and FBO facility was constructed, and the AWOS was installed.
 This also resulted in public access to the airport thereafter being rerouted to the new facility along Cloman Boulevard.